The Transfiguration on Mount Tabor

 Three witnesses, chosen deliberately

-Matthew is specific about who is present: Jesus "took with him Peter, James and John the brother of James, and led them up a high mountain by themselves" (Matthew 17:1, NIV) — the same inner circle of three who appear again at some of the most significant moments in the Gospels.
+Matthew is specific about who is present: Jesus "took Peter and James and John his brother, and led them up a high mountain apart" (Matthew 17:1, RSV-CE) — the same inner circle of three who appear again at some of the most significant moments in the Gospels.
+These same three men will later be the ones Jesus brings deepest into the garden of Gethsemane, on the night before his death, as if their presence on the mountain was meant to prepare them for something far darker still.
 Nothing in the text suggests the climb itself was unusual; whatever followed clearly was not something the disciples had any reason to expect.

 A Renaissance painting of Christ transfigured in radiant white light, floating above a mountaintop between two prophet figures, with disciples shielding their eyes below.